joakimk/docker_services/README.md

 Ideas for after 1.0:

-- [x] "docker\_services backup postgres /tmp/postgres.tar.gz" to create a .tar.gz file of the service data
-- [x] "docker\_services restore postgres /tmp/postgres.tar.gz" restore service data from a .tar.gz file
-- [x] remove any existing file before restoring
-- [x] check if ensure works on a new machine, may have to add a mkdir\_p
 - [ ] only stop the service that is being backed up or restored
   - slightly trick due to shell env being set from all services that has been started, refactor that first
 - [ ] "docker\_services ps"